Image of a restaurant check on a table for a blog post covering restaurant mystery shopping.

 What Is Restaurant Mystery Shopping?

-Restaurant chains and independent eateries use this feedback to improve their operations.
+Restaurant chains and independent eateries use this feedback to improve operations.
 They want to know if servers greet customers promptly, if food arrives hot and well-presented, and if tables and restrooms stay clean.
 Your job is to notice these details and report them honestly.

 Types of Restaurant Mystery Shops